YusraShereen/AWS_MLE_Udacity_Nanodegree/README.md

 In the end, we submitted several entries to the competition and achieved a rank within Kaggle.
 A report of findings is also created to share publicly on Kaggle to showcase work.

+## 2. Deploy and monitor a ML workflow for Scones Unlimited
+The motive of the project is to build a Machine Learning Model that performs image classification through ML workflows using Amazon's Sage Maker.
+The Step Functions linked with the lambda scripts are used to automate various tasks of Machine Learning process from Data Preparation, Model Creation, Model Deployment and Inference.